Homeschoolers have the same challenge as any teacher; how to teach children according to the ways they best learn.

 Although this research is impacting the world of public education, as the community (validly) questions whether funding and support should continue to be given to learning-style based assessments whose efficacy are not backed by scientific evidence, homeschoolers have little to lose from identifying their child's learning style and incorporating elements into their teaching which support that learning style for the following reasons:

-- The bulk of the research investigated applied learning styles to a classroom environment.
+- The research setting was in classrooms, not homeschools.
+The bulk of the research investigated applied learning styles to a classroom environment.
 The application of learning styles in a homeschool setting, with an individual child, is completely different from the broad-scale integration of a classroom learning style methodology, and would need to be the subject of future research before definitive conclusions can be reached about the effectiveness of the learning styles hypothesis with homeschoolers.

-- Identifying your child's learning style is quick and easy, it costs no money, and it takes very little time to incorporate simple steps into your teaching that support your child's preference for learning.
+- There is little to lose when teaching according to learning style.
+Identifying your child's learning style is quick and easy, it costs no money, and it takes very little time to incorporate simple steps into your teaching that support your child's preference for learning.
 At worst, teaching with your child's learning style in mind will simply present the material in a format that is more palatable and more enjoyable to your child - building the relationship between you and reinforcing the idea that learning is a positive experience.